mihajanstrehovec/Ping-OCR/README.md

 - If the OCR has any problems with character recognition, play around with the screenshot area

 # Future
-- Make script more robust
+- Make script more robust (Image postprocessing)
 - Conncet script with database and WebApp to store and display data